Multidimensional SDEs with singular drift and universal construction of the polymer measure with white noise potential

 therefore we have

 indeed, the first summand does not give any contribution because of the linear dependence on $k_{12}$, while the other two are the same since the role of $k_1$ and $k_2$ is perfectly symmetric.
-Is not clear yet that this term it convergent we shift the proof of this fact to the Section~\ref{sec:const}
+It is not clear yet that this term converges but we prefer to postpone the proof of this fact to Section~\ref{sec:const}